oracle/oracle-database-operator/docs/sidb/README.md

     singleinstancedatabase.database.oracle.com/sidb-sample created
   ```

-  - Provision a new database instance on any k8s cluster by specifying appropriate values for the attributes in the the example `.yaml` file, and running the following command:
+  - Provision a new database instance on any k8s cluster by specifying appropriate values for the attributes in the [singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml), and running the following command:

   ```sh
   $ kubectl create -f singleinstancedatabase.yaml